Subhas Chandra Pattanayak

 But when the Lingua-Benga chauvinists were trying to convince their British masters that Oriya was not a separate language but was a branch of their’s, and their partners in Hindi and Telugu tongues had been conspiring to keep us subjugated, the bona fide arguments advanced by our leaders to show the unique ancientness of our mother-tongue had attracted eminent linguists to find out the truth.

 Sir Grierson, as quoted supra from Linguistic Survey of India, after intensive study, in pursuit of this quest under such circumstances, had arrived at the conclusion that neither Bengali nor Hindi nor Telugu can vie with Oriya in richness of vocabulary.
 Oriya, in the opinion of the world famous linguist, is certainly vast and superior to Bengali, Hindi and Telugu as a vernacular.
-Oriya Language, to L.S.S.O’Malley, has the incomparable distinction of having a “grammatical development”, which is “older” “than even Classical Sanskrit”.
-This scholarly ICS Officer was known for his deep knowledge not only in various Indian Languages, but also in every aspect of Sanskrit.
-He has clearly said in ‘Bihar and Orissa District Gazetteers’ that, Oriya Language is the one among Indo-Aryan Languages, which “can only be compared with the ancient Sanskrit, spoken in the Vedic times”.
+Oriya Language, in his opinion, has the incomparable distinction of having a “grammatical development”, which is “older” “than even Classical Sanskrit”.
+He has clearly said that, Oriya Language is the one among Indo-Aryan Languages, which “can only be compared with the ancient Sanskrit, spoken in the Vedic times”.
 This speaks of how splendid and superior is Oriya.

 This superiority was factually so unquestionable that eminent Bengali linguist Dr. Suniti Kumar Chatterjee had also to say, “Of these three speeches: Oriya, Bengali and Assamees, Oriya has preserved a great many archaic features in both grammar and pronunciation; and it may be said without travesty of linguistic truth that Oriya is the eldest of the three sisters, when we consider the archaic character of the language”-(I.H.Q.
 Vol.XXIII, 1947, p.337).